Jumbub/bf-d8/readme.md

 > bout 10% increase in performance (from slightly more lazy undefined value checking than above)

+##### Pre computing loop jumps, and pre processing commands slightly

+> bout 20% increase in performance (from slightly more lazy undefined value checking than above)

 ## Setup

 - [Build V8](https://v8.dev/docs/build)